Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 ## Major U-SQL Bug Fixes, Performance and Scale Improvements

-Besides many internal improvements and fixes to reported bugs, we would like to call out the following major bug fixes and improvements to performance and scalability of the language.
+In addition to many internal improvements and fixes to reported bugs, we would like to call out the following major bug fixes and improvements to performance and scalability of the language.

 #### Input File Set scales orders of magnitudes better (Finally released!)

-Previously, U-SQL's file set pattern on `EXTRACT` expressions ran into compile time time-outs around 800 to 5000 files.
+Previously, U-SQL's file set pattern on `EXTRACT` expressions ran into compile-time time-outs around 800 to 5000 files.

 U-SQL's file set pattern now scales to many more files and generates more efficient plans.